Internet DRAFT - draft-peng-p2psip-snmp

 When a network manager needs to send a management task for resource,

-the O-Node responsible for the resource so as to judge whether there
+the O-Node responsible for the resource in order to determine whether

-is a connection with the O-Node.
-One way for the manager to get the
+there is a connection with the O-Node.
+One way for the manager to

-Node ID of the O-Node responsible for the resource is to acquire the
+get the Node-ID of the O-Node responsible for the resource is to

-Node ID of the O-NODE responsible for the target resource through
+acquire the Node-ID of the O-NODE responsible for the target resource

-via_list of Forwarding Header in FindAns.
-The process is as follows:
+through the via_list of Forwarding Header in FindAns.
+The process is

-Firstly, the network manager sends an FindReq to the RELOAD network,
+First, the network manager sends a FindReq to the RELOAD network with

-the target Reource ID is put into the destination_list of the
+the target Reource-ID put into the destination_list of the FindReq.

-FindReq.
-Then the RELOAD network routes FindReq to the node
+Then the RELOAD network routes FindReq to the node responsible for

-responsible for the target Resource ID according to its routing
+the target Resource ID according to its routing algorithm.

-Secondly, the O-Node returns FindAns to the network manager through
+Second, the O-Node returns FindAns to the network manager through the

-the RELOAD network.
-The first Node ID in the via_list of the
+RELOAD network.
+The first Node-ID in the via_list of the Forwarding

-Forwarding Header of the FindAns is the Node ID of the O-Node
+Header of the FindAns is the Node-ID of the O-Node responsible for

-The process diagram for Network Manger Looking up the O-Node for a
+The process which Network Manger utilizes when Looking up the O-Node

 +---------------------------------------+ +-------------+